mlwin-de/relational_pattern_benchmarking/README.md

 and each include 4 datasets for each test type: AntiSymmetry, Inference, Symmetry, Inverse.

-## 2. Transdictive Setting Dataset
+## 2. Transductive Setting Dataset
 They exist in /Datasets/FB15K_H/Transductive/ folder and /Datasets/WN18_H/Transductive/

 and each folder includes 4 subfolders for a testing a specific relational pattern: AntiSymmetry, Inference, Symmetry, Inverse.